-2. COMPANY SECRETARY
+2. Company Secretary

-Colin Naylor

-Chief Financial Officer (Appointed 5 February 2007) Company Secretary (Appointed 23 February 2007)
+Mr Colin Naylor was appointed MEO Australia Limited Chief Financial Officer on 5 February 2007 and Company Secretary on 23 February 2007.
 Mr Naylor has previously worked in senior financial roles in major resource companies and is a Fellow of CPA Australia.